 |

-A founding member of 7x24 Exchange International warns that the data center industry's talent cliff is already imminent, requiring immediate strategic changes in recruitment, training segmentation, and workforce investment to prevent shortages from impeding growth driven by artificial intelligence demands.
+Dennis Cronin of 7x24 Exchange International warns that the data center industry is already experiencing a severe talent shortage that requires immediate strategic changes in hiring practices, workforce investment, and training silos to support projected growth fueled by artificial intelligence demands.

 |